dlang-tour/core/public/content/en/basics/foreach.md

 The second field must be an array - or a special iterable object called a **range** which will be introduced in the next section.

-Elements will be copied from the array or range during iteration - this is okay for basic types but might be a problem for large types.
-To prevent copying or enable *in-place *mutation, use `ref`:
+Elements will be copied from the array or range during iteration.
+This is acceptable for basic types, but might be a problem for large types.
+To prevent copying or to enable *in-place *mutation, `ref` can be used:

     foreach (ref e; arr) {
         e = 10; // overwrite value